-NO person shall release or attempt to release any cattle Release or rescue of cattle which shall be lawfully seized for the purpose of being impounded according to the provisions of this Act from the pound or place where the same shall be so impounded, or on the way to or from any such pound or place; or shall pull down, damage, or destroy such pound or place, or any part thereof, or fixture or fitting thereto belonging.
+No person shall release or attempt to release any Release or cattle which shall be lawfully seized for the purpose of cattle in or being impounded according to the provisions of this Act to a pound. from the pound or place where the same shall be so impounded, or on the way to or from any such pound or place; or shall pull down, damage, or destroy such pound or place, or any part thereof, or fixture or fitting thereto belonging.